Sheko100/alx-system_engineering-devops/0x02-shell_redirections/READEME.md

 The "14-findthatword" script file ==> displays lines containing the pattern “root” from the file /etc/passwd The "15-countthatword" script file ==> displays the number of lines that contain the pattern “bin” in the file /etc/passwd The "16-whatsnext" script file ==> displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd
+The "17-hidethisword" script file ==> displays all the lines in the file /etc/passwd that do not contain the pattern “bin”